real-comp/consul-kv-jaxrs/README.md

 ConsulKeyValue consul = new ConsulKeyValue("http://my-consul-server.com", jaxrs);
 ```

-If you are not storing Strings values, there is also a RawConsulKeyValue class that leaves the JSON
+If you are not storing String values, there is also a RawConsulKeyValue class that leaves the JSON
 parsing and Base64 decoding up to you.

 Any unexpected response is packaged as an IOException.